sametweb/url-shortener/README.md

 # url-shortener
 URL shortening app back-end repository.
-For front-end, please refer to [url-shortener-fe repository](https://github.com/sametweb/url-shortener-fe).
+For the front-end, please refer to [url-shortener-fe repository](https://github.com/sametweb/url-shortener-fe).

 The application is deployed on https://ou.tc